 There are various ways of celebrating World Idli Day.
 However, the most common ones are the following:

 Make Your Own Idli

 Perhaps the best way to celebrate this day is to make your own idli.
 It is easy to do so.
-It requires only four parts uncooked rice.
+It requires only four parts of uncooked rice.
 One part is the whole white lentil soaked for four to six hours.
 Ground this until it becomes a paste.
 Ferment this overnight.
-Afterwards, pour it in greased molds.
+Afterward, pour it into greased molds.
 Steam I for about 10 to 15 minutes until the idly is done.
 Serve the dish with coconut chutney or sambar.